jonasbn/til/python/strftime.md

 # strftime

-I was working with `jq` when I was reading some documentation which referenced `strftime`, when _googling_ I found this Python resource, which helped me, eventhough I should propably have found one in JavaScript anyway, this one worked for me.
+I was working with `jq` when I was reading some documentation which referenced `strftime`, when _googling_ I found this Python resource, which helped me, even though I should probably have found one in JavaScript anyway, this one worked for me.

 `strftime` can convert a DateTime object to a string in a given format.